 - What is the most appropriate collection mechanism for the required data?

 - What are the benefits and obstacles of an individualised approach to collecting TNE data?

-HESA will be seeking input from the sector about the review and its implementation; we will provide details on how to participate in due course.
+We will shortly be seeking input from the sector about the review and its implementation.
+We will provide details on how to participate in due course.